 - 1. Students must possess motor functions, physical ability and coordination sufficient to direct and supervise the accurate compounding and preparation of medications for dispensing to patients. - 2.
 In addition, they must have the motor skills to teach medication administration, including the monitoring and counseling of patients regarding their medication and medical devices. - 3.
 They must be able to use computer-based information systems. - 4.
 Students must be able to adhere to universal precaution measures and meet safety standards applicable to inpatient and outpatient settings and other clinical activities. - 5.
 Students must have coordination of both gross and fine muscular movements, equilibrium and functional use of all senses. - 6.
-Students must have the ability to exert sufficient force to carry out all functions of a pharmacist. - 7.
-They must be able to stand and walk for the majority of a work day. - 8.
-Students must be able to transport themselves to school.
+Students must have the ability to exert sufficient force to carry out all functions of a pharmacist.

+- 7. They must be able to stand and walk for the majority of a work day. - 8.
+Students must be able to administer vaccines and CPR. - 9.
+Students must be able to transport themselves to school and to rotation sites.